atebha/UFOs/README.md

 Challenges:

   The formating of the app file was difficult, the alignment of the code would not set correctly.
-The table also did not update to be able to run the ultiple filters.
+The table also did not update to allow for running multiple filters.
 Quite a bit of formating a debugging was involved for this.

 Summary: